thewrightdata/mini-product-analytics/README.md

 A lightweight product analytics engine inspired by tools like PostHog.

-This project demonstrates how product event data can be transformed into actionable insights using a simple analytics stack.
+This project demonstrates how product event data can be ingested, modeled, and queried to answer common product questions.

+---

-## Features
+## Problem

-- Event ingestion pipeline
-- SQL-based product analytics
-- Funnel analysis
-- User retention analysis
-- Natural language → SQL queries
+Most SaaS products generate large volumes of behavioral event data but lack a simple way to analyze it without a full analytics platform.

+This project explores a minimal architecture for turning raw product events into actionable insights.

+---

 ## Architecture

-Events → DuckDB → SQL metrics → AI query layer
+Event data → DuckDB warehouse → SQL analytics layer → AI query interface

+The goal is to show how a small set of components can support common product analytics workflows.

+---

+## Data Model

+The system operates on a simple event table:

+events

+user_id
+event
+timestamp

+Each row represents a user performing an action inside a product.

+Example events include:

+- signup
+- create_project
+- invite_teammate
+- view_dashboard

+---

+## Example Analytics

+The repository includes example SQL queries for:

+Daily active users
+Activation funnels
+Activation rate

+These queries demonstrate how product behavior can be analyzed using a warehouse-first approach.

+---

-## Example Questions
+## Example Product Questions

-- How many users signed up this week?
+How many users signed up this week?

-- How many users created a project after signing up?
+How many users created a project after signing up?

-- What percentage of users activate?
+What percentage of users activate?

+---

-## Tech Stack
+## Future Improvements

+Possible extensions include:

+- streaming event ingestion
-- Python
+- retention cohort analysis
-- DuckDB
+- session replay integration
-- SQL
+- AI-generated SQL queries
-- OpenAI API

-## Why this project exists

-Most SaaS products generate massive amounts of event data but struggle to turn it into insights quickly.
-This project explores a minimal architecture for building a product analytics system from scratch.